ahmed-bhs/symfony-1/Medooch/Bundles/MedoochTranslationBundle/README.md

 # Medooch Translation Bundle

-This bundle offer to developers the possibilites to generate all i18n files from the %locale_parameter% to %locales_parameters%.
+This bundle offer to developers the possibilities to generate all i18n files from the %locale_parameter% to %locales_parameters%.

 #### Important:
 To keep the original files as they are, we are working under the app / Resources directory.
 You must override any bundles you want to generate i18n files or correct spelling errors.